 Here some ideas of custom events that you could send to SalesWings using Google Tag Manager or another event tracking solution

-If you have Youtube videos which leads can view on your website, it could be interesting to understand which leads watch them.
+If you have Youtube or Vimeo videos which leads can view on your website, it could be interesting to understand which leads watch them.
 Event tracking solutions can typically send events to SalesWings when a lead watches more than X percent of a video, or finishes watching a video.
+See our Vimeo and Youtube guide.

-There are many situations where it could be interesting to know if someone goes away, and where to.
-On every website there are such links including links to LinkedIn or Facebook, links to career portals, links to partner websites, review sites, or else!
+There are many situations where it could be interesting to know if someone goes away from your website, and where to.
+On every website there are such exit links including links to LinkedIn or Facebook, links to career portals, links to partner websites, review sites, or else!
+See guide here.

 With an event tracking solution you can identify when someone leaves your website on an important page.
 For example, do they leave your website on the "contact" page?
 Could be interesting for a sales alert.
 Or, do they leave a sign-up funnel?